madeslowly/GaitQ-Navigation/README.md

 #### author:

 Author of this Jekyll project.
-Content authors can be added to _data/aithors.yml and assigned in a pages front matter.
+Content authors can be added to _data/authors.yml and assigned in a pages front matter.

 #### postal_add:

-Postal address of the website owning person or organisation.
-Used in structured data.
+Postal address of GaitQ Ltd. Used in structured data.

 #### opening_hours:

 Used in structured data.
 This lets google know when we are open.

 #### logo

 Site wide logo, used as a default image for Twitter and Facebook.
-Can be over written by a pages front matter: `image`.
+Can be over written by a pages front matter: `image:`.

 #### Google Analytics and Webmaster Tools